 The Legal Department stewards and facilitates the formulation and development of national IP policy, ensuring that national IP laws remain relevant in our fast-changing world.
 The department also represents Singapore’s interests in IP matters at various international forums and during treaty/trade agreement negotiations.

 The International Engagement Department supports IPOS' vision by establishing relationships with IP stakeholders outside Singapore, including government agencies, institutions, inventors, creators, entrepreneurs, venture capitalists and others.
-The Department also seeks to position Singapore as a vibrant marketplace for IP transactions and commercialisation.
+The Department also seeks to position Singapore as a node connecting to the world and a vibrant marketplace for IP transactions and commercialisation.

-The Partnership and Programme Department supports IPOS’ vision by working with other IPOS departments and its subsidiaries to understand and engage its stakeholders and customers in a timely and pro-active manner.
-The Department does this through various platforms, outreach activities and programmes as well as via IP101, IPOS’ integrated one-stop service centre, that not only offers a comprehensive suite of products and services but also allows our customers and partners to tap on our networks to meet their IP needs.
+The Partnership & Programme Department supports IPOS’ vision by working with other IPOS departments and its subsidiary to understand and engage its stakeholders and customers in a timely and pro-active manner.
+The Department does this through various platforms, programmes and activities to offer a comprehensive suite of products and services to the innovation community.

-The Strategic Planning and Policy Department works with the management team to chart the strategic direction for IPOS.
+The Strategic Planning & Policy Department works with the management team to chart the strategic direction for IPOS, and with public and private sector stakeholders to build key market enablers and capabilities to support a vibrant innovation and IP ecosystem in Singapore.

 The Registries of Patents, Designs & Plant Varieties are responsible for administering the Patents, Registered Designs and Plant Varieties Protection Act, as well as the processing and granting of the corresponding rights in Singapore.